What's new for UWP device apps

-This section provides a glimpse of what's new for Windows Store device apps.
-For more info about device apps, see Meet Windows Store device apps.
+This section provides a glimpse of what's new for UWP device apps.
+For more info about device apps, see Meet UWP device apps.

 Tip Windows Runtime device APIs don't require device metadata.
-That means your app doesn't need to be a Windows Store device app to use them.
-Windows Store apps can use these APIs to access USB, Human Interface Devices (HID), Bluetooth GATT, Bluetooth RFCOMM, Wi-Fi Direct devices, and more.
+That means your app doesn't need to be a UWP device app to use them.
+UWP apps can use these APIs to access USB, Human Interface Devices (HID), Bluetooth GATT, Bluetooth RFCOMM, Wi-Fi Direct devices, and more.
 For more info, see Integrating devices.

 What's new for Windows 10

-With Windows 10, there are no changes to the Windows Store device app functionality.
-The Windows 8.1 processes for building, testing, and submitting Windows Store device apps will continue to work with Windows 10.
-However, it is recomended to develop a Universal Windows Platform app with Custom Capabilities.
-For more info, see Using a custom capability to pair a Hardware Support App (HSA) with a driver
+With Windows 10, there are no changes to the Microsoft Store device app functionality.
+The Windows 8.1 processes for building, testing, and submitting UWP device apps will continue to work with Windows 10.
+However, we recommend developing a Universal Windows Platform (UWP) app with custom capabilities.
+For more info, see Hardware Support App (HSA): Steps for App Developers.

 Device metadata wizard

 Windows 8.1 introduces a new device metadata wizard.
-Easily create device metadata packages for Windows Store device apps without needing to edit raw XML.
+Easily create device metadata packages for UWP device apps without needing to edit raw XML.
 The new wizard can also validate device metadata against your app locally, before you submit it to the Dashboard.
-For more info about how this wizard fits into the process, see Build a Windows Store device app step-by-step.
+For more info about how this wizard fits into the process, see Build a UWP device app step-by-step.

 Note To get the Device Metadata Authoring Wizard, you must install the standalone SDK for Windows 8.1 before completing the steps in this topic.
 Installing Microsoft Visual Studio Express for Windows installs a version of the SDK that doesn't include the wizard.